EncodedVenom/Knit/docs/services.md

 ### Signals (Server-to-Client)

 We should also create a signal that we can fire events for the clients when their points change.
-We can use `Knit:CreateSignal()` to indicate we want a signal created for the service.
+We can use `Knit.CreateSignal()` to indicate we want a signal created for the service.

 ```lua
 local PointsService = Knit.CreateService {